 Here is our list of top things to do to experience and enjoy the rich music and arts culture of Greensboro.

 5:30 PM – Dinner at Green Valley Grill

 Take the elevator down to dinner at Green Valley Grill.
 Enjoy fresh seasonal Old World European and Mediterranean flavors from the wood-fired rotisserie and grill.
 Pair them with your choice of artisanal cocktails, craft beers and 500 wines.
 Learn More.

 7:30 PM – Shops at the Friendly Center

 Located directly across from O.Henry Hotel, this beautiful, open shopping village offers 150 stores – including Apple, Anthropologie, Lily Pulitzer, Williams-Sonoma and more – plus a Regal movie theater.
 Learn More

 10 AM – Weatherspoon Art Museum

 12 PM – Lunch at Print Works Bistro

 Print Works Bistro features classical and modern versions of French bistro dishes created with locally sourced food.
 Relax in our sun-filled dining room or dine outdoors on our creekside terrace.
 Learn More.

 5:30 PM – Greensboro Symphony Concert

-Enjoy an early dinner at Green Valley Grill and then head to the performance in one of our nifty livery vehicles (it also will pick you up afterward).
+Enjoy an early dinner at Green Valley Grill and then head to the performance.
 Hear Masterworks, Chamber, POPS, Education and Holiday concerts led by Maestro Dmitry Sitkovetsky, featuring guest conductors and artists from around the world.
 The Greensboro Symphony offers something for all music lovers.
 Learn more about our Greensboro Symphony Package.

 10:00 AM – Morning Stroll in Greensboro Gardens

 Take a leisurely stroll through the Tanger Family Bicentennial Garden, a popular and relaxing 7.5-acre garden that’s known for its massive annual plantings and bronze sculpture.
 Across the street, the Bog Garden features an elevated boardwalk that meanders through 7 acres of natural wetlands.
 Stone pathways traverse a forested hillside, and visitors can enjoy the sounds of water at Serenity Falls – a re-circulating waterfall – while viewing the many varieties of plants, birds and other wildlife inhabiting the area.
 Learn More

 12 PM – Afternoon Tea in O.Henry Hotel’s Social Lobby